BugBusterSWE/burstmake/README.md

 The most important property of a topic is the possibility to **extend** it for creating a hierarchy of topics, in this way the problem of making multiple tsconfig files with the same options is resolved.

-Another property of topics is that the paths are relative to the **root** of project.
-This is very useful and it don't meet the tedious problem to resolve pesky relative path.
+Another property of topics is that the paths are relative to the **root** of the project.
+This is very useful and it doesn't meet the tedious problem to resolve pesky relative path.

-The example below show how to write a topic:
+The example below shows how to write a topic:
 ```json
 {
     "common": {